akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

     flow create 0 ingress pattern eth dst is 00:11:22:33:44:55 / ipv4 src is 192.168.0.20 dst is 192.168.0.21 ttl is 2 tos is 4 / udp src is 22 dst is 23 / end actions rss queues 0 1 2 3 end / mark id 4294967294 / end

-2. send matched packets, check the packets is distributed to queue 0-3 with FDIR matched ID=0xfffffffe. send mismatched packets, check the packets are received without FDIR matched ID.
+2. send matched packets, check the packets is distributed to queue 0-3 with FDIR matched ID=0xfffffffe. send mismatched packets, check the packets are distributed by RSS without FDIR matched ID.

 3. repeat step 3 of subcase 1.

-4. verify matched packet is not received without FDIR matched ID. check there is no rule listed.
+4. verify matched packet is distributed by RSS without FDIR matched ID. check there is no rule listed.

 Subcase 3: MAC_IPV4_UDP passthru